zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-02.2024:  I was invited to serve as Area Chair for SIGKDD'24.
+02.2024:  I will serve as Area Chair for SIGKDD'24.
 </li>

 <li>
-01.2024:  I was invited to serve as Area Chair for ICML'24.
+01.2024:  I will serve as Area Chair for ICML'24.
 </li>

 <li>